 Frequently Asked Questions

 How many people are on your flights?
 Our plane can carry up to 4, or 5 lighter passengers.
 All of our bear viewing trips require a minimum of two people to confirm a flight reservation.
-For shorter flight sees, we need at least three passengers to make the flight happen.
+For shorter flight sees, we need at least three seats paid for to make the flight happen.

 Where should I park my car/RV?
-At Steller Air we have limited parking, but friendly neighbors.
-If there is not space for your vehicle in our driveway, please ask about nearby free parking.
-Please keep in mind that if you have a reservation with a specific time to be at the office, that means you are parked and are ready to climb onto the airplane.
-Having to re-park the RV or needing to use the bathroom when it is time to depart may cut into your bear viewing time.
+At Steller Air we have limited parking.
+If you are driving an RV, please ask about parking in advance.
+Please keep in mind that if you have a reservation, there will be specific time to be at the office.
+That means you need to be parked, have made a bathroom stop and are ready to climb onto the airplane.
+Having to re-park the RV or needing to use the bathroom when it is time to depart or showing up late may cut into your bear viewing time, force us to leave you behind as other passengers have showed up on time or cancel the flight alltogether.

 When will the weather improve?
 Many flights in Alaska are delayed by weather.
 At Steller Air we are committed to your safety and will make decisions to wait until we can safely get you to your destination.
 If the weather does not clear to a level where we can safely launch a flight, it will be canceled.
 If your flight is canceled, you may reschedule for another day or receive a full refund.